-Cows are taken care of similarly to chickens with a few key differences, which include needing to brushing and talking to your cows.
+Cows are taken care of similarly to chickens with a few key differences, which include needing to brushing and talking to the cows.
 Cows are fed the same as chickens, except their food is placed in front of their stalls.
 Cows can also eat outside with the same consequences as chickens.
 Brushing and talking to cows boosts their mood and can be done once daily.
 The better the mood of the cow, the better milk it can produce.
 Milk can only be taken from a cow when it is an adult.
 To milk, take the milker, milk it, and place it in the shipper.
 To produce more cows, give an adult cow a miracle potion and wait twenty-one days for a baby cow to be born.
 Only one cow can be pregnant at a time.
 Like chickens, cows can also be sold for profit.

 The brush and milking machine can be bought from the tool shop, while the miracle potion can be bought from the livestock dealer.

 Attracting a Wife

 Developing a relationship with one of the games five potential wives takes place in the town and on the mountains.
-To woo women, simply talk to the woman of your choice everyday and give her an item that she likes.
-For example, Nina loves flowers, so give her flowers if you want her to be your gal.
-Do not give a woman more than one gift per day, anything given to a girl after the first item will have little to no effect on their affection for you.
+To woo women, simply talk to them everyday and give her an item that she likes.
+For example, Nina loves flowers, so give her flowers if she's the one.
+Do not give a woman more than one gift per day, anything given to a girl after the first item will have little to no effect on their affection.

 The best times for building a strong relationship are during the festivals; specifically the Flower, Harvest, and Star Night Festivals.

-For the Flower Festival, buy the woman of your choice perfume and dance with her.
-For the Harvest Festival, dance with the woman of your choice.
-For the Star Night Festival, go to the location where the woman of your choice will be that night.
+For the Flower Festival, buy the chosen woman perfume and dance with her.
+For the Harvest Festival, dance with her.
+For the Star Night Festival, go to the location where she will be standing that night.